-The Principality located in the Pyrenees, right between France and Spain, takes initiative with respect to the environment through projects of various kinds.
-It is also not surprising, given its small size and its dependence on landscape and nature.
-Not only for the country itself but also for foreigners, the tourism of which its economy hangs, the environment is a very important asset to fight for in Andorra.
+The Principality located in the Pyrenees just between France and Spain takes initiative regarding the environment through projects of various kinds.
+It is not surprising either, given its small size and its dependence on the landscape and nature.
+Not only for the country itself, but also for foreigners, the tourism on which its economy depends, the environment is a very important asset to fight for in Andorra.

-From educational, sustainable energy and recycling plans to international agreements and proposals to make civil society help with its small but salable gestures, to contribute and act with conscience, Andorra has opened a multiple front from which to address this very relevant issue.
-In this article we summarize all the intentions in these ten impulses taken by this small Pyrenees country to have a healthy and sustainable environment.
+From educational, sustainable energy and recycling plans to international agreements, and proposals for civil society, with its small but scalable gestures, to contribute and act with conscience, Andorra has opened a multiple front from which to address this highly relevant issue.
+In this article we summarize all its intentions in these ten impulses taken by this small Pyrenean country to have a healthy and sustainable environment.

 1. Environment in education, the Green School

-The Green School is a project managed by the Andorra Sustainable Center, equipment of the Department of Environment of the Government of Andorra designed as a point of information, training and documentation on environmental aspects by citizens, businesses and schools.
-It started in 2010 and aims to reach all schoolchildren (all schools) in the country.
+The Green School is a project managed by the Andorra Sustainable Center, a facility of the Department of the Environment of the Government of Andorra designed as point of information, training and documentation on environmental aspects for citizens, companies and schools.
+It began in 2010 and its goal is to reach all students (all schools) in the country.
 We already knew that the education in Andorra it is quite peculiar and interesting, now even more so.

 The operation is simple.
-First the centers choose if they want to enter this environmental program and request it.
-Then Andorra Sustainable makes an analysis of the environmental practices of the school, to know the points at which it lapses and determine the issues to be addressed.
-From here, an action plan is executed that the educational center must follow until it is completed, at which point receives the desired title of Green School.
+First, the centers choose if they want to enter this environmental program and request it.
+Next, Sustainable Andorra carries out an analysis of the environmental practices of the school, to find out the points where it is weak and determine the issues to be addressed.
+From here, run a action plan that the educational center must follow until it is completed, at which time the long-awaited title is granted of Green School.

-This action plan has two aspects: the first concerns the school itself and usually includes things such as organic matter to pay for the school garden, recycling or reuse of resources by making a selective triad of food to convert it into composting.
-The second is to impart the themes previously established to the students.
-Topics such as landscape, water, nature and ecosystem, energy, waste, air and noise are examples of subjects that students deal with, also encouraging them to change bad habits and practices, from not using aluminum foil to pack snacks to turn off the tap while brushing their teeth and turning off the house light when it is not needed.
+This action plan has two slopes: The first concerns the school itself and usually includes things such as organic matter to fertilize the school garden, recycling or reuse of resources by selectively triaging food to convert it into compost.
+The second is teach the previously established topics to the students.
+Topics such as landscape, water, nature and ecosystem, energy, waste, air and noise are examples of subjects that students deal with, also encouraging them to change bad habits and habits, from not using aluminum foil to wrap sandwiches to turning off the tap while brushing your teeth to turning off the lights in the house when not needed.

-Currently this initiative is applied to 53% of schoolchildren, with more than 200 students, and is growing at a good speed.
-The success of the program has transcended the school environment and has also been implemented in the vocational training center and in the Ethanol and Estela Andorran institutes.
+Currently this initiative is applied on the 53% of schoolchildren, with more than 200 students, and it grows at a good speed.
+The success of the program has made it transcend the school environment and has also been implemented in the vocational training center and in the Spanish and Andorran School institutes.

 2. Classification and collection of waste

-We can affirm that it is one of the best weapons of the Andorra government to fight for the environment.
-Although the levels of selective collection of the country are already above the average of the European Union and lead several rankings, the public sector has been devising during the last years a definitive plan to increase the selective collection of waste.
+This we can say is one of the best weapons of the Andorran government to fight for the environment.
+Although the levels of selective collection in the country are already above the average for the European Union and top several rankings, the public sector has been devising in recent years a definitive plan to increase the selective collection of waste.

-To get an idea, the National Waste Plan prepared for this year 2020 was intended to achieve 50% recycling from selective collection, but that goal was already exceeded in 2018 with 50.4%.
+To give us an idea, the National Waste Plan prepared by 2020 he intended to get a 50% from rerecycling from selective collection, but that goal was already exceeded in 2018 with 50.4%.
 Also in absolute values it was a record.

-The actions undertaken for these objectives were three: the creation of an environmental badge for trade, the declaration of department stores and supermarkets as unique waste producers, and the allocation of collection and management of organic matter near large producers.
+The actions undertaken for such objectives were three: the creation of an environmental label for commerce, the declaration of department stores and supermarkets as unique producers of waste, and the award of collection and management of organic matter near the large producers.

-In addition to this, the National Waste Plan also seeks to comply again with small gestures and habits, proposing measures that affect everyone.
-Promoting reusable bags with a new regulation that prohibits disposable bags is a good example.
+In addition to this, the National Waste Plan also seeks once again abide by small gestures and habits, proposing measures that affect everyone.
+Encouraging reusable bags with a new regulation that bans disposable bags is a good example.
 We can also highlight the placement of innovative mobile collection points to allow citizens to save time and distance and facilitate recycling.

-The export of organic matter is carried out in a composting plant in the Waste Treatment Center located in Navarre, and a return of the compost generated that can be used in gardening is expected and intended.
+The export of organic matter is carried out in a composting plant in the Waste Treatment Center located in Benavarre, and a return of the generated compost that can be used in gardening is expected and intended.
 The ultimate goal is to decouple the consumption of natural resources and economic growth so that development is sustainable, one of the keys to this being increased circularity of materials throughout the product cycle.

 3. The Andorra co generation plant

-After the success of the Engolasters Lake hydroelectric power station, the FEDA (Forces electrifies Andorra), which is the company in charge of electricity in the Pyrenees country, launched a plant in Canillo parish in December 2016 co generation.
-With an investment of 13 million euros, this power plant produces electricity through liquefied gas, and serves as a supply for the Principality first urban heating network.
+After the success of the Engolasters lake hydroelectric plant, the FEDA (Electric Forces of Andorra), which is the company in charge of electricity in the country of the Pyrenees, put into operation in the parish of Canillo in December 2016 a cogeneration plant.
+With an investment of 13 million euros, this power plant produces electricity through liquefied gas, and serves as a supply for the first urban heating network in the Principality.

-As the president of the Board of Directors of the FEDA declared, the goal is to achieve energy with less environmental impact and avoid the energy dependence that Andorra has with its neighboring countries.
-The plant in question generates 6GWh of electricity and 11GWh of thermal energy, covering 4% of the countries current demand.
+As the president of the Board of Directors of the FEDA declared, the goal is obtain energies with less environmental impact and avoid the energy dependency that Andorra has with its neighboring countries.
+The plant in question generates 6GWh of electrical energy and 11GWh of thermal energy, covering 4% of the country's current demand.

 4. International agreements

-In the struggle of the Principality for the environment, international agreements could not be lacking.
-The incorporation of Andorra, in 2010, into the United Nations Framework Convention on climate change, to commit to reducing greenhouse gas (GHG) emissions is a good reference, and also the signing of the Paris Agreement against Climate change, reaffirmed in 2016.
+In the struggle of the Principality for the environment, international agreements could not be absent.
+The incorporation of Andorra, in 2010, to the United Nations Framework Convention on climate change, to commit to reducing greenhouse gas (GHG) emissions is a good reference, and also the signing of the Paris Agreement against climate change, reaffirmed in 2016.

-These international pacts have had their consequences at the national level, such as with the Play Engage, for the promotion of electric mobility, and the Re nova Program, whose objective is the reform of buildings to reduce their energy requirements, as well as the promotion of renewable energies to reduce dependence on hydrocarbons, and waste reduction and recycling.
+These international pacts have had their consequences at the national level, such as with the Engega Plan, to promote electric mobility, and the Renova Program, whose objective is the reform of buildings to reduce their energy requirements, as well as the promotion of renewable energies to reduce dependence on hydrocarbons, and the reduction and recycling of waste.

 5. Environment indicators

-To assess the situation at any time and analyze the progress and evolution of the measures taken, the Ministry of Sustainability and Environment of Andorra prepares statistics that are then summarized in the so-called Environmental Indicators, some reports on the most essential environmental indexes in the country, ranging from data on recycling and selective collection to air quality and surface water, noise, weather and climate change.
+To assess the situation at any time and analyze the progress and evolution of the measures taken, the Ministry of Sustainability and Environment of Andorra prepares statistics that are then summarized in the so-called Environmental Indicators, some Reports on the most essential environmental indexes in the country, ranging from data on recycling and separate collection to air and surface water quality, noise, weather and climate change.

 According to the same data for the year 2018 (the last ones), Sustainable Andorra served 8,801 people, including 66% of school students, 20.2 million m3 of waste water were treated and in the measuring stations it has been proven that 84% of surface water is of excellent or good quality.

-On the other hand the energy intensity (electricity consumption over GDP) remains stable around 110, the origin of the energy is shown in the photograph of the section of the co generation plant, and Andorra energy demand is totally conditioned by imports of fossil fuels (75.5%).
+On the other hand, energy intensity (electricity consumption over GDP) remains stable at around 110, the origin of the energy is that shown in the photograph of the cogeneration plant section, and Andorra's energy demand is totally conditioned by imports of fossil fuels (75.5%).
 The air quality and acoustics were excellent or good in the 91% and a 84% of the time, respectively, almost 14,000 tons were selectively collected and the 50.4% was recycled, and an estimated 397 Gg of CO2 equivalent emissions.

 6. The so-called green ways

-Being Andorra a Pyrenees mountainous country, which lives on services and being sport, nature and leisure one of its main activities, increasing and improving the system of roads, paths and green routes is a fundamental task.
-One of the latest advances in this regard is the Came Real de Ordino, located between La Massana and Songs, part of the Andorra la Villa and Escaldes-Engordany union project with a path, passing through La Massana to the Sorted Natural Park.
+Being Andorra a Pyrenean mountainous country, which lives from services and being sport, nature and leisure one of its main activities increasing and improving the system of paths, trails and green routes is a fundamental task.
+One of the latest advances in this regard is the Camí Real de Ordino, located between La Massana and Sornàs, part of the project to join Andorra la Vella and Escaldes-Engordany with a path, passing through La Massana to the Sorteny Natural Park.

-Hiking trails in Andorra continue to expand.
-It seeks to advertise hiking and mountain tourism and connect spaces of natural interest.
-The Green Infrastructure Sector Plan proposes another way to explore and discover Andorra, claiming historical, cultural and natural characteristics.
+The hiking trails in Andorra continue to expand.
+The aim is to advertise hiking and mountain tourism and connect spaces of natural interest.
+The Green Infrastructure Sector Plan proposes another way of exploring and discovering Andorra, claiming the historical, cultural and natural characteristics.

-As if that were not enough, the concession of a shared electric bicycle service (Island) has also been tendered so that a single ticket will be used to use the bus and electric bike.
+As if that were not enough, the concession of a shared electric bicycle service (Cicland) so that a single ticket will be used to use the bus and the electric bike.
 Sustainable mobility and reducing the impact of internal vehicle transport on energy consumption, atmospheric quality and road safety is paramount in this.